rohansbedage/The-Village/README.md

 ## License

-"The Village" is licensed under the [License Name] License.
+"The Village" is licensed under the [MIT license] License.
 For detailed information, refer to the [LICENSE](LICENSE) file.

 ## Acknowledgments